Dusé Mohamed Ali: Lecturer and journalist

 Ali, with the help of John Eldred Jones, a journalist from Sierra Leone, in 1912 founded the African Times and Orient Review (ATOR) in London.
 Financial assistance in launching the paper was given by some West Africans who were temporarily in London, including J. E. Casely Hayford, a journalist and activist; Francis T. Dove and C. W. Betts from Sierra Leone, founded as a British colony; and Dr. Oguntola Sapara from Lagos, Nigeria.
 The journal advocated Pan-African nationalism.
 It became a forum for African and other intellectuals and activists from around the world.
 It attracted numerous contributors, including George Bernard Shaw, H. G. Wells, Annie Besant, Sir Harry H. Johnston, Henry Francis Downing, and William H. Ferris.

 The young Marcus Garvey, then studying in London from Jamaica, frequently visited Ali's Fleet Street office and was mentored by him.
 The journal covered issues in the United States, the Caribbean, West Africa, South Africa, and Egypt.
 Garvey briefly worked for Ali and contributed an article to the journal's October 1913 issue.

 The journal ceased publication in October 1918 during the First World War, after it was banned by the British government in India and British colonies in Africa in order to prevent unrest.
 It was succeeded by the African and Orient Review, which operated through most of 1920.
 In Europe Mohamed Ali was considered an authority on Oriental [meaning the Near East at the time] affairs, political and social.
 Mohamed Ali also contributed to several leading European and American periodicals; his articles were translated and published in Germany, France, Austria, Turkey, Egypt and Japan.

 In 1921, following the demise of the African and Orient Review, Ali travelled to the United States, never returning to Britain.
 In the US he briefly worked with Garvey's Universal Negro Improvement Association (UNIA) movement.
 He also contributed articles on African issues to UNIA's the Negro World.
 He taught in a department of African affairs.

-His writing career ended after he admitted that In the Land of the Pharoahs, his history of modern Egyptian history specifically criticising British rule, had plagiarised the works of Wilfred Scawen Blunt.
+His writing career ended after he admitted that In the Land of the Pharaohs, his history of modern Egyptian history specifically criticising British rule, had plagiarised the works of Wilfred Scawen Blunt.
 This scandal aside, the book was well received in America.